esboych/wp-docker-s3/README.md

 ## Configuration

-Customize your deployment by modifying the variables in `variables.tf`.
-Here are some of the key variables:
+Customize your deployment by modifying the variables in `variables.tf`:

 - `db_username`: The database username
 - `db_password`: The database password (required at runtime)